RockefellerArchiveCenter/processing-manual/processing-manual/processing.md

 -   Instance Information records the carrier or container.
 Most often the container is a Box, Box/Folder.
-In some cases, it is used to record the Reel/Frame of microforms, or the Separation Number/Unique ID of an item.
+In some cases, it is used to record the Reel/Frame of microforms, or the Unique ID (AV#) of an audiovisual item.

 -   The primary instance (most often a “Box”) is designated as a Top Container.
 For assistance with Top Container creation see Head of